-Then the router checks if one of its addresses is included in one of the AODV-RPL Target Options.
+Then the router checks if one of its addresses is included in one of the ART Options.
 If so, this router is one of the TargNodes.
 Otherwise, it is an intermediate router.

 If the 'H' bit is set to 1, then the router (TargNode or intermediate) MUST build the upward route entry accordingly.
-The route entry MUST include at least the following items: Source Address, InstanceID, Destination Address, Next Hop and Lifetime.
-The Destination Address and the InstanceID can be respectively learned from the DODAGID and the RPLInstanceID of the RREQ-DIO, and the Source Address is copied from the AODV-RPL Target Option.
+The route entry MUST include at least the following items: Source Address, InstanceID, Destination Address, Next Hop, Lifetime, and Sequence Number.
+The Destination Address and the InstanceID can be respectively learned from the DODAGID and the RPLInstanceID of the RREQ-DIO, and the Source Address is copied from the ART Option.
 The next hop is the preferred parent.
 And the lifetime is set according to DODAG configuration and can be extended when the route is actually used.
+The sequence number represents the freshness of the route entry, and it is copied from the Orig SeqNo field of the RREQ option.
+A route entry with same source and destination address, same InstanceID, but stale sequence number, SHOULD be deleted.